bit-shift-io/the-great-cook-up-website/README.md

 ## Development

-  yarn dev
+  pnpm dev
     Starts the development server.

-  yarn build
+  pnpm build
     Builds the app for production.

-  yarn start
+  pnpm start
     Runs the built app in production mode.